LeanerCloud/AutoSpotting/README.md

 Community support is available to OSS users on the [gitter](https://gitter.im/cristim/autospotting) chat room, where the main authors and other users are likely to help you solve issues.
-This is offered on a best effort basis and under certain conditions, such as using the latest version of the software available on the main Github branch, without any code customizations and using the default configuration options.
+This is offered on a best-effort basis and under certain conditions, such as using the latest version of the software available on the main GitHub branch, without any code customizations, and using the default configuration options.

-If you need help for a large scale rollout or migrating from alternative tools/solutions get in touch on [gitter](https://gitter.im/cristim).
+If you need help with a large scale rollout or migrating from alternative tools/solutions get in touch on [gitter](https://gitter.im/cristim).

 ## Contributing ##